Your daily dose of Jason Rapert

 ; federal courts have ruled that the federal criminal statute does not

 prohibit states' individual choices about how to regulate marijuana.
-I don't expect any of this to change Rapert's mind, or anyone else's — because he's not actually arguing federalism at all, he's arguing about gays and weed.
+I don't expect any of this to change Rapert's mind, or anyone else's — because he's not actually arguing about federalism at all, he's arguing about gays and weed.

 I can't embed the video of the KATV encounter, but check it out